kyukee/cnv-ist-2020/README.md

       packer validate ami-<module>.json

 - Before building the webserver make sure you have the the necessary dependencies in webserver/org/json and webserver/org/apache.
-These are provided in the course page but can also be setup by running the following:
+These are provided in the course page but can also be downloaded loacally by running the following:

       cd webserver
       mvn clean compile